 Tokyo Disney Resort

-As a form of adaptation, our Group continues to take measures against thunderstorms, typhoons and other natural disasters, and to address rising temperatures in order to prevent heat stroke both indoors and outdoors.
-We intend to keep exploring such adaptive measures, anticipating changes that are expected to occur in relation to the climate due to global warming.
+As a form of adaptation, the OLC Group continues to work on enhancing resilience, for example, by taking measures against thunderstorms, typhoons, and other natural disasters, and addressing rising temperatures in order to prevent heatstroke both indoors and outdoors.

 ---|